Staff & Presenters

 Trina McCormick, OP, MFA

-Executive Director, artist, spiritual director, licensed massage therapist.
+Artist, spiritual director, licensed massage therapist.
 Trina has been committed to retreat work and native spirituality and rituals for more than 30 years and has developed the ecological initiative at Springbank.
-As Jim Conlon states, “Springbank is Trina’s canvas for her art.”
+At the meeting of the Board of Directors in June 2022, Trina requested the Board that she be relieved of her role as Executive Director with effect from

 Rev. Jim Conlon PhD